Why publish in E-psychologie

 Essentials for all contributions

-• Abstract or annotation in Czech/Slovak and English
+• abstract and keywords in Czech/Slovak and English

-• Body of the paper according to the guidelines below, depending on the type of article
+• the body of the paper according to the guidelines below, depending on the type of paper

 Structure of an original research study